 After assigning tags, start using them to filter and group your data in your Datadog platform.
+Tags can be used to include or exclude data.
+When including or excluding multiple tags:

 The Events Stream shows all the events that have occurred in your environment over the time period specified.
 Use tags to filter down the event list and focus on a subset of events.
 Enter